juliusgb/obsidian-tldraw-plugin/README.md

 ## Installation

+To install:
-To install, clone or unzip into your `.obsidian/plugins/` directory.
+- clone or unzip into your `.obsidian/plugins/` directory.
+- in the terminal, change to `.obsidian/plugins/plugins/obsidian-tldraw-plugin`
+- run `npm install`
+- run `npm run dev`

 Since development has just started, this plugin is not yet registered as a community plugin for downloading within Obisidian.